 Signs Your Loved One May Need Additional Support

-You just returned from a visit with mom and are finding yourself wondering, Is Mom really safe living alone?
+You just returned from a visit with Mom and are finding yourself wondering, “Is she safe living alone?
 Will she be able to keep up with the house?
-Should we start talking about senior living?
-We want you to know you aren’t alone and that we’re here to help you navigate these concerns.
+Should we start talking about senior living?”
+We want you to know you aren’t alone, we’re here to help you navigate these concerns, and help you start the conversation.

 Here are 5 signs that it may be time for your loved one to get additional support:

 • Concern for the safety of their current environment.
-Older adults are more susceptible to accidents and injuries than younger adults.
+Seniors are more susceptible to accidents and injuries than younger adults.
 Falls are one example of a leading cause of many serious health issues and hospitalizations for seniors.
 A concern that their care needs aren’t being met or that their current environment isn’t safe is one sign your loved one may need additional support.

 • Having difficulty completing daily tasks.
 Maybe you’ve noticed a few bills have gone unpaid or your loved one no longer feels comfortable driving to the grocery store.
 Having difficulty with daily tasks can range anywhere from frustration with using your telephone to struggling to communicate a need for help with instrumental activities of daily living.

 If you’ve realized that your loved one might need more care, but still aren’t sure what type of support they need, let us help you get started.
-Click the button below to complete our complementary assessment based on your unique situation.
+Click the button below to complete our complimentary assessment based on your unique situation.